 As the way to a heart is through useful comments, how does one create a comment that will expertly capture the reader’s intent and reactions while simultaneously encouraging the writer?

 There are multiple ways to construct meaningful comments.

-While these suggestions are written specifically for commenting on fictional works in mind, many of them are transferable to nonfictional works as well.
+While most of these suggestions are written specifically for commenting on fictional works in mind, many of them are transferable to nonfictional works as well.

 Keep It Simple

 Don’t be afraid to keep the comment short if you’re hesitant or don’t want to write an essay.
 A short comment will always be valued more than no comment.
 A comment doesn’t need to be long to be impactful.
 If you only want to say you enjoyed reading the work, just say that.

 However, don’t write “please update, update soon, etc.” While your intention may be noble, phrases like these are discouraging to the writer and seem very impatient.
 Remember it always takes much longer to write a passage than it takes to read it.
 If you wish to express excitement on reading the author’s next work, write “I’m excited for your next work”/ “I can’t wait for the next chapter”, or something along those lines.